and-sanford/third-party-twitter-account-archiver/README.md

 # Areas for Improvement
 I currently don't have time to implement this, but I'd like to eventaully create two tables: `retweets` and `replied_to_tweets`.

 With these tables, the entire chain/thread of conversations can be saved offline, rather than only saving the tweet immediately retweeted/replied to (as is currently the case).
-This would provide additional context for future generations.
+This would provide additional context for future study and generations.

 # Why I've Made This